 Pearse Station, one of the most important stations on the network, requires major roof renewal works.
-The current Pearse Station roof is life expired and requires intervention to address its degraded condition.
-It is proposed to replace the current roof with a new roof which is designed to sympathetically address the architectural value of the station.
-It is intended that work will commence in 2018 to replace the roof of Pearse Station, with the project to be completed in 2020.
+The roof was life-expired and required intervention to address its degraded condition.
+Works to replace the roof with a new roof, which is designed to sympathetically address the architectural value of the station, commenced in 2018, with the project scheduled to be completed in 2020.